Your staff members have statutory employment rights. They’re set out in law to ensure equal and fair treatment.

 Part-time employee contract rights

 A part-time employee works fewer hours than full-time staff.
-A full-time employee normally works 35 hours.
-However, the number of hours that amount to full-time and part-time isn’t set in stone.
+But the exact amount each would work isn’t set in stone.

 Your part-time employees should have the same contractual rights as your full-time employees in relation to:

 You’ll need to calculate entitlements, like annual leave, on a pro rata basis.
 It’s not compulsory to pay part-time employees for overtime until they’ve worked more hours than a full-time employee.